EnragedAntelope/ComfyUI-ConstrainResolution/README.md

 - **Image**: The input image to analyze (required)
 - **Min Resolution**: Minimum resolution in pixels for both width and height
 - **Max Resolution**: Maximum resolution in pixels for both width and height
+- **Multiple Of**: Ensure dimensions are multiples of this number (e.g., 8 for SD-XL, 16 for some models)

 ## Outputs

 - **Image**: The unchanged input image (passed through)
-- **Constrained Width**: Suggested width that fits within min/max constraints
+- **Constrained Width**: Suggested width that fits within min/max constraints and multiple-of requirement
-- **Constrained Height**: Suggested height that fits within min/max constraints
+- **Constrained Height**: Suggested height that fits within min/max constraints and multiple-of requirement
 - **Constrained Aspect Ratio**: The aspect ratio of the constrained dimensions
 - **Original Aspect Ratio**: The original aspect ratio of the input image